lukeocodes/nexmo-developer/_documentation/verify/guides/verification-workflow.md

 ---
-title: Verifying a user
+title: Verification workflow
-description: The workflow for verifying a user's phone number.
+description: The steps you need to take to verify a user's phone number.
 navigation_weight: 1
 ---

-# Verify a user
+# Verification Workflow

 This is the workflow for verifying a user's phone number using the Verify API: